Samsung/kflat/doc/Startup_Linux.md

 Once these commands succeed you should end up with `kflat_core.ko` kernel module in `core/` directory.

 ## Loading KFLAT module
 `kflat` exposes `/sys/kernel/debug/kflat` node in debugfs to control flattening operation.
-First make sure that `debugfs` has been propely mounted:
+First make sure that `debugfs` has been mounted:

 ```bash
 mount -t debugfs none /sys/kernel/debug
 ```